Ant11234/BazhRepo/_posts/2024-03-20-FRQ1Hacks_IPYNB_2_.md

 (a) Define an arrayList in Java.
 Explain its significance and usefulness in programming.

 - An arraylist is a part of the java.util package and works as a resizeable array that can be changed in size.
+They are mutable making them useful in a lot of code like for example changing around the characters of a string by first changing it to an array list than changing it around.
+They add a lot of variety in java and allow you to do things that would otherwise be extremely difficult.
+In my AI ASL code for example I used array lists for the weights and the brightness of the images and I found it extremely easy to change around these weights or read only certain rows or positions, the project wouldn't have been possible without arraylists.

 (b) Code: